matthieu-grall/cyberpunk_shards/README.md

 ## Conclusion

-This project shows that with rich, well-structured lore data, you can build meaningful visualisations that reveal narrative connections and hidden detail.
-The Cyberpunk world is full of secrets, and good data makes those secrets easier to explore.
+**This project shows that with rich, well-structured lore data, you can build meaningful visualisations that reveal narrative connections and hidden detail.
+The Cyberpunk world is full of secrets, and good data makes those secrets easier to explore**.